 With a nose and brain built to process olfactory stimuli, a dog is not likely to forget what scents mean, especially when they belong to members of their family and have strong emotional connections.
 Additionally, contextual cues are known to aid memory retrieval, which would facilitate the dog’s ability to recognise the odour walking through the front door.

 But there may be an exception.
 Like humans, dogs are living longer; and, like humans, they can develop symptoms of dementia.
 A dog with canine cognitive dysfunction might forget his owner, but how would we really know?
 The lack of a response can be very difficult to interpret.

-Professor Emeritus, Clinical Sciences, Tufts University, founder of the Animal Behaviour Clinic and author of many books, most recently Pets on the Couch: Neurotic Dogs, Compulsive Cats, Anxious Birds, and the New Science of Animal Psychiatry
+Professor Emeritus, Clinical Sciences, Tufts University, founder of the Animal Behaviour Clinic and author of many books, including Pets on the Couch: Neurotic Dogs, Compulsive Cats, Anxious Birds, and the New Science of Animal Psychiatry

 In humans with Alzheimer’s, there’s a build-up in the brain of a protein called amyloid.
 (There’s another protein involved, but amyloid is the main culprit.)
 The degree to which the brain is affected correlates precisely with the degree of psychomotor impairment in the person, and the same is true in dogs.

 One of the cardinal signs of Alzheimer’s is disorientation, and disorientation involves not recognising familiar people.
 So disease can cause it, and I imagine there are other neurological conditions that could as well.

 But you look at all the videos on YouTube of soldiers who’ve been away in various theatres of war for long periods of time, they return and the pet goes absolutely ballistic.